-Answer: Eucharistic adoration in general and Solemn Benediction of the Blessed Sacrament was a devotion that emerged in the mid-to-late Middle Ages as a form of “ocular communion.”
+Answer: Eucharistic adoration in general and Solemn Benediction of the Blessed Sacrament in particular is a devotion that emerged in the mid-to-late Middle Ages as a form of “ocular communion.”

 Following a practice of long standing, the consecrated elements were “reserved” for the communion of the sick and dying.
 When the sacrament was taken to the house of the sick and dying, there was a little procession with the priest and a server or two who carried torches and rang a little bell.
 People along the way genuflected in adoration of the real presence of Christ in the sacrament as the procession passed by.
 It became simply an extension of this ritual practice to form a very long procession involving much of the town accompanying the host on the Feast of Corpus Christi as it was paraded through the town.